 The North Star is the brightest star

-Polaris, the North Star, is not the brightest star in the night sky.
-That distinction belongs to Sirius, which is roughly 20 times brighter than Polaris in apparent magnitude.
-Polaris is notable not for brightness but for its near-stationary position above Earth's North Pole.
+Polaris, commonly called the North Star, is not the brightest star in the night sky.
+That distinction belongs to Sirius, which appears roughly 20 times brighter than Polaris.
+Polaris is notable not for brightness but for its nearly fixed position above Earth's North Pole, which makes it valuable for navigation.

 What we know